 - Simulating failure scenarios and thoroughly testing your configuration can help validate the load balancer behavior.
 Testing can help you spot flaws in your configuration and give you pointers on where to add more resilience.

-Load balancing in K8S is flexible!
-Depending on your platform, you implement a multitude of load-balancing strategies and use various types of load balancers or ingress controllers based on your requirements.
+Load balancing in K8s is flexible.
+Depending on your platform, you can implement many load-balancing strategies and use various types of load balancers or ingress controllers based on your requirements.

 The Most Flexible CI/CD Automation Tool